Aoof/tailwind-theme-manager/README.md

 # OKLCH Tailwind CSS Theme Manager

-An Express.js application that helps you generate Tailwind CSS themes from OKLCH color values.
+An interactive web application that helps you generate Tailwind CSS themes from OKLCH color values.
 This tool simplifies working with OKLCH colors in Tailwind CSS projects, allowing you to create and manage custom themes easily.

 ## What is OKLCH?